rmp613/www.riordanpawley.com/thoughtworks/README.txt

-Notes:
-File API is fully supported by 70% of current browser market share with an additional 22.8% worth of partial support.
-FileReader API is fully supported by 88.7% of current browser market share with an additional 4.1% worth of partial support.
-To match the word "is" by itself and not match any words that include the letters "is" I used /(?:^|\b)(is)(?=\b|$)/.
-(?:^|\b) -> this part matches the start of the string or a word boundary (is) -> this part matches the word "is"
-(?=\b|$) -> this part matches the end of the string or a word boundary

 Assumptions:
    The structure of each line shown in the test input (except for the last line) shows how similar lines should be structured